milutin2002/milutin2002/README.md

 ## 🤝 Contributing / Contact

 - Open an issue in any repo, or ping me on LinkedIn.
-- I’m happy to collaborate on embedded, CUDA, or security‑oriented projects.
+- I’m happy to collaborate on embedded, or security‑oriented projects.

 ---